 In 2019, 79% of teachers indicated they used video in the classroom as part of their regular instruction.
 And the shift to remote learning due to the COVID-19 pandemic likely put video front and center in your daily lessons.

 If you're an educator looking to understand the benefits of video learning and ways to incorporate videos in the classroom, you’ve come to the right place.
-Here are 10 reasons you should use video content to improve both online learning and classroom learning for your students in the upcoming 2022-2023 school year.
+Here are 10 reasons you should use video content to improve both online learning and classroom learning for your students in the 2023 school year.

 1. Improves blended, flipped, and hybrid learning experiences in the classroom